Jeremy-Perras/Printf-42/README.md

 ### What is printf ?
- Printf is a individual project at 42 re-create printf that can be used for later. be used for later.
+ Printf is a individual project at 42 re-create printf that can be used for later.
  The purpose is to understand Variadic functions and Function pointer.

 ### What is in it ?
 ```